Deech08/whampy/docs/intensity_maps.rst

 Making Sky Maps with `whampy`
 =============================

-The :class:`.skySurvey.SkySurvey` class has a method `.whampyTableMixin.intensity_map` that allows for quick plotting of WHAM beams colored by their intensity with the help of matplotlib::
+The :class:`.skySurvey.SkySurvey` class has a method `~whampyTableMixin.intensity_map` that allows for quick plotting of WHAM beams colored by their intensity with the help of matplotlib::

     >>> from whampy.skySurvey import SkySurvey